Sergei Lukyanenko: Breakthrough

 The novel Night Watch marked Lukyanenko's return to the fantasy genre.

 The 2004 film Night Watch (Nochnoy dozor), based on the book, was regarded as "the first Russian blockbuster."
 The film grossed over $16 million in Russia, a box office record at that time.
 In the United States, an adaptation of the film was released by Fox Searchlight.
 The film Day Watch (Dnevnoy dozor) was released in Russia on January 1, 2006, and it was released in the US on June 1, 2007.
 He also released a number of sequels to the Watch series.

 Foreign releases

-Until 2006 relatively few of Lukyanenko's works had been released outside of Russia, mostly in Baltic states, Bulgaria and Poland, countries with traditionally strong ties with Russian literature.
+Until 2006 relatively few of Lukyanenko's works had been released outside of Russia, mostly in Baltic states, Bulgaria and Poland.
 Even fewer were commercially published in English.
 However, success of the movies finally changed the situation.
 Night Watch, translated by Andrew Bromfield, was published in English in July 2006, Day Watch followed in January 2007, Twilight Watch was published in July 2007.